UbiquityRobotics/fiducials/README.md

         rosrun rviz rviz

 Click on [Add] and select the [by Topic] tab in the window that pops up.
-Select `/fiducials_localization/fiducials`.
-Below is:
+Select `/fiducials_localization/fiducials` and you should start to see something that looks as follows:

 > ![RViz Showing Fiducials](fiducials_rviz.png "RViz Displaying Fiducials")